Notice of Fine and Collection Order

 Commentary from Bailiff Advice Online

-If you have any queries at all about a Magistrate Court fine that is being enforced by either Marston Group, Collectica Ltd, Excel Enforcement or Swift Credit Services Ltd,
+If you have any queries at all about a Magistrate Court fine that is being enforced by either Marston Holdings, Collectica Ltd, Excel Enforcement or Swift Credit Services Ltd, you can email a question to us using our very popular Enquiry Form.
+Alternatively, you can contact our free helpline.
+See our Contact page for details.

 Our Simplified Guide to the Taking Control of Goods Regulations 2013 can be read here.